Taranaki Singer Songwriters Sound Bite Sessions - Centre City

-Sound Bite Sessions is a new live music partnership between Centre City and Taranaki Singer-Songwriters.
+Sound Bite Sessions is a live music partnership between Centre City and Taranaki Singer-Songwriters.
 Each 60-minute performance will celebrate shared stories and the unique essence that pulses through Taranaki from the voices and words of local singer-songwriters.

 Sound Bite Sessions will offer an unparalleled opportunity to feast on both the soul and the senses, bringing the community together and building opportunities for original music in the local arts and entertainment scene.